iotexproject/quicksilver/README.md

 ### Key Components

 1. **Sentient AI (Core Orchestrator)**: Central hub managing interactions and delegating tasks.
 2. **Contextual Memory**: Tracks user interactions and maintains context for continuity.
+This has been removed to make API calls more efficient.
 3. **Workflow Manager**: Handles task automation and orchestration.
 4. **Modular Tools**: Extensible modues for interacting with different DePINs.
 5. **LLM Integration**: Interfaces with language models for intelligent responses.